EmergingMarketWatch

 • EmergingMarketWatch forecast: Hold

 On the external front, markets turmoil and increased geopolitical tension in the Middle East and Ukraine mirror low predictability in financial markets and high risks of other disruptions in commodity markets.
-Moreover, the NBR often stressed that it also considered policy decisions of the central banks in the region and Poland seems to rule out rate cuts this year.
+Moreover, the NBR often stressed that it also considered policy decisions of the central banks in the region, Fed and ECB.

 Ask the editor Back to contents